 Food storage comes in handy when you are missing that one ingredient.

-As I stated before, I am not great a planning meals beforehand.
+As I stated before, I am not great a planning meal beforehand.
 Sometimes I look online before dinner to find recipes I can use if I have potatoes I need to use up, or broccoli or whatever.
 I will search for recipes using that ingredient and find something with great reviews I want to try.
 The only problem is inevitably those recipes will call for something that I normally don’t keep on hand.

 The other day my newfound recipe called for green chilies.
 That is not something I would normally have but I was able to go to my food storage room and grab a can of green chilies.
-Last night I was making pasta salad that called for Italian dressing.
+Last night I was making a pasta salad that called for Italian dressing.
 I made the whole salad and when I opened the fridge to grab the Italian dressing, it wasn’t there!
 It was there two weeks ago when I made the same recipe, and who knows where it went, but there I was with a whole bowl of pasta salad and no dressing to put on it.
 My kids were starving and I was so grateful to be able to go to my food storage and grab a package of dry Italian dressing mix.
 I mixed it up quickly with oil and vinegar – two other things I always keep around – and served up a tasty pasta salad!
 It was a relief to say the least!

 Food storage saves you lots of money

 Whenever I buy food storage, I always buy it on sale.
 If you are only paying .49 cents a can for you green beans, you can afford to get a case of it and use it up over the next few months.
 Then every time you have a need for green beans you can use a can that only cost you .49 cents instead of $1.19.
 It may seem like a small amount of money but when you multiply that savings by every can or box of food you use your savings become substantial.
 Also, whenever you are baking and the recipe calls for milk you can use powdered milk which costs almost nothing compared to the $4.00 a gallon you pay for regular milk.
-There are lots of ways having a food storage saves you money.
+There are lots of ways of having food storage saves you money.
 A great company to buy powdered milk out can be found here.
 Their dry milk tastes almost as good as store bought milk!

 Food Storage brings peace of mind